thephpleague/commonmark/docs/1.3/configuration.md

 * `allow_unsafe_links` - Remove risky link and image URLs by setting this to `false` (default: `true`)
 * `max_nesting_level` - The maximum nesting level for blocks (default: infinite).
 Setting this to a positive integer can help protect against long parse times and/or segfaults if blocks are too deeply-nested.
 Added in 0.17.

-Additional configuration options are available for some of the [available extensions](/1.0/customization/extensions/) - refer to their individual documentation for more details.
+Additional configuration options are available for some of the [available extensions](/1.3/customization/extensions/) - refer to their individual documentation for more details.

-The following options have been deprecated.
-They will no longer work once 1.0.0 is released:

-* `safe` - Prevents rendering of raw HTML if set to `true` (default: `false`)

 ## Environment